What to Know About Your Loved One’s Treatment

 At Desert Hope, we offer family therapy to help improve family dynamics and address barriers to recovery such as codependence, generational addiction, and unhealthy home environments.

 Staying in close contact with your loved one throughout their treatment stay and agreeing to family therapy can help your loved one stay motivated and may help set the stage for an easier transition home.
+Please note: during COVID, all family therapy is virtual.

 The Recovery App allows you to post and share content with other families, watch videos and podcasts, track milestones, and more.
 The information you post will only be viewable to the Family Support Team and other families of addiction treatment patients (i.e., kept private from your loved one in recovery).